ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 #### Attestation {#attestation}

 If a validator isn't chosen to propose a new shard block, they'll have to attest to another validator's proposal and confirm that everything looks as it should.
-It's the attestation that is recorded in the beacon chain, rather than the transaction itself.
+It's the attestation that is recorded in the beacon chain rather than the transaction itself.

 At least 128 validators are required to attest to each shard block – this is known as a "committee."